-Fourth Street Clinic helps homeless Utahns improve their health and quality of life by providing high-quality health care and support services.
+Fourth Street Clinic helps homeless Utahns improve their health and quality of life by providing high quality health care and support services.

 For many homeless Utahns, Fourth Street Clinic is their first and only chance at a diagnosis and on-going treatment.
-By increasing homeless Utahns access to primary care, Fourth Street Clinic is a major partner in ending homelessness, promoting community health, and achieving across-the-board health care savings.
+By increasing homeless Utahns’ access to primary care, Fourth Street Clinic is a major partner in ending homelessness, promoting community health, and achieving across-the-board health care savings.

-Homelessness in Utah
+The Problem of Homelessness in Utah

 The mid 1980s brought an economic revitalization to Salt Lake City’s downtown that included the demolition and redevelopment of many substandard housing units otherwise known as Single-Room Occupancy Hotels (SROs).
 The SROs were homes to Salt Lake’s lowest-income residents who often worked odd jobs within walking distance as janitors or watchmen.
 When the roughly 800 housing units were torn down, 1,000 residents were cut off from their homes and jobs.
 Prior homelessness in Utah was an isolated and temporary phenomenon.
 Now it can be predictable, intergenerational and permanent.

 Thirty years of homeless health care

 Wasatch Homeless Health Care, Inc., began in 1988 in a small office in the newly opened Salt Lake Community Shelter and Resource Center, now known as The Road Home, in the old Westinghouse Warehouse building on 210 S. Rio Grande Street.
 One part-time nurse coordinated medical services with local hospitals and provided health education and triaged care, overseen by Allan Ainsworth, founder of Wasatch Homeless Health Care.